Carice van Houten: Acting career

+She narrates the Dutch-language version of Steve McQueen's 2023 film De Bezette Stad (Occupied City).

 Personal life

-Van Houten is in a relationship with Australian actor Guy Pearce, whom she met on the set of Brimstone.
+Van Houten and Australian actor Guy Pearce, whom she met on the set of Brimstone, were in a relationship starting in 2015.
 In August 2016, she gave birth to their son, Monte Pearce.
+In 2025, Van Houten said she and Pearce had not been a couple "for years."
 She previously dated German actor Sebastian Koch; they met on the set of the 2006 film Black Book.

 Van Houten speaks Dutch, English, German, and French.

 Van Houten has stated that Hollywood makes her unhappy: "I have seen Hollywood, and although I have nothing against it, it's not my kind of life.
 My agent is shocked that I want to stay in Europe," adding, "If Hollywood offers me a great part, of course I'll take it, but I just don't want to live there".

 Van Houten has been friends with fellow Dutch actress Halina Reijn since 1994.
 They worked together in the movies Black Book and Valkyrie.
-In 2013, the two published a book called Anti Glamour, a parody style guide and a celebration of their friendship, as well as a candid look into the unglamourous back-stage side of their lives.
+In 2013, the two published a book called Anti Glamour, a parody style guide and a celebration of their friendship, as well as a candid look into the unglamorous back-stage side of their lives.

 Van Houten is a lifelong fan of Laurel and Hardy.
 In June 2016, she called into The Ross Owen Show on Black Sky Radio to talk about her love of the comedy duo.

+In both May and September 2023, she was arrested along with more than 1,500 others blocking the A12 motorway in The Hague during a climate protest organized by Extinction Rebellion; she was later released.
+She has supported ecocide being made a crime at the International Criminal Court, stating: "We are intrinsically linked to the natural world and its magical ecosystems that have provided for us for so long.
+We must no longer just take.
+It is time to give back.
+We owe it to the Earth.
+Ecocide is a crime and must be punished as such."

+In August 2023, van Houten voiced her support for Operation Identify Me, an initiative launched in May of the same year, which is focused on establishing the identities of 22 unknown females found throughout Western Europe between 1976 and 2019.
+Most were the victims of violent crimes.

+In 2024, van Houten participated in a video series published by the Palestine Festival of Literature in support of South Africa's case against Israel at the International Court of Justice.